darktable-org/dtdocs/content/module-reference/processing-modules/crop.md

 **Note 2:** The crop area is retained when changing [_orientation_](./orientation.md).

-**Note 3:** Some RAW files (for example, from Canon or Olympus) can store in-camera aspect ratio information.
+**Note 3:** Some RAW files (for example, from Canon or Olympus) can store in-camera aspect ratio information, for when the user selects an aspect ratio in the camera settings.
 If this information is present, the _crop_ module will be automatically enabled and initially set to the in-camera aspect ratio when you start to edit the image.
 The full image is still available for manual cropping when the crop module is active.

 ---